wp-plugins/wp-social-media-slider-lite/README.txt

 == Description ==

 WP Social Media Slider Lite is a simple and stylish plugin that displays your tweets in a slider.
-It will help to make sure that your social media posts get the largest audience they can.
+If you'd like, you can check out the [official WP Social Media Slider website](http://wpsocialmediaslider.com).

 **FEATURES**